A leading culprit in the development of childhood tooth decay is a baby's bottle, dentists say.

 Tooth decay, often referred to in children as baby bottle tooth decay, remains the most common chronic disease in children.
 According to the Centers for Disease Control and Prevention, 40 percent of children starting kindergarten have one or more decayed teeth.

-University of Illinois Medical Center.
+"This disease is 100 percent preventable," said Indru Punwani, head of the pediatric dentistry department at the University of Illinois Medical Center.
 "Don't put the baby to bed with a bottle."

 To comfort a fussy baby, too many parents put children to bed with bottles filled with sugary substances, which can include fruit juices, formula, milk and even breast milk.
 Sugar feeds bacteria, and the bacteria produce acids, which attack the child's teeth.